Rofiquldk1/COVID-19-Detection-from-Cough-Sound/README.md

    Apply Recursive Feature Elimination with Cross-Validation (RFECV) to select the most important features.

 5. **Models**
-   Prepare the models, including Deep Neural Decision Tree and Forest.
+   Prepare the models, including Deep Neural Decision Tree (DNDT) and Forest (DNDF).

 6. **Classification**
    Perform the final classification task, including **threshold moving** and **upsampling**, and evaluate the models' performance.

 ---

 ## Datasets
 The proposed framework was rigorously tested on the following datasets:
 - **Cambridge (asymptomatic and symptomatic)** - https://www.covid-19-sounds.org/en/